 Living Wages | Anker Methodology

-I want to start by stating the obvious, getting paid a living wage is a fundamental right.
-And now, it’s time to start fighting for one!
+Getting paid a living wage should be a fundamental right and now, it’s time to start fighting for one!

-Most people/brands/organizations have a tough time correctly defining a living wage or more importantly, how to calculate one.
-While the term itself would seem pretty easy to define, being able to root it in concrete principles with real world costs makes it more difficult to assess.
+Most people, brands and organizations have a tough time correctly defining a living wage or more importantly, how to calculate one.
+While the term itself would seem pretty easy to define, being able to root it in concrete principles with real world costs is more difficult.

 When discussing living wages, I think a great place to start is with the large brands/corporations that actually run most of the fashion supply chain.
 For at least the last 5 years, these brands/corporations have been switching to a model of representation and collective bargaining.
 The process is pretty straightforward:

 These representatives are made up of actual blue collar workers, not management.
 They elected by their peers and are the spokespeople for their factory when it comes to wage/benefit negotiations with brands.
 These representatives are given the right/ability to seek out trade unions or other organizations to help negotiate on their behalf.